In This Article

 How good are LS3 heads?

-Given that a stock LS3 head's flow rate is more than 315 cfm and can support over 650 horsepower on the proper application, increasing performance necessitates not only a decent set of aftermarket heads, but also an engine with plenty of power.
+Given that a stock LS3 head's flow rate is more than 315 cfm and can support over 650 horsepower on the proper application, increasing performance necessitates a decent set of aftermarket heads and an engine with plenty of power.
 The more air that goes through the engine, the more horsepower it generates.

 Are LS3 heads interchangeable?